 As most know, unfinished basements are filled with cold concrete everywhere!
 The space is typically dark, dusty, and many remember running out of there when they heard a strange noise like the furnace starting up.
 As construction begins, our team gets ready to install the beautiful floor you have selected with the help of our design team.
 Many people ask us what goes into installing their floor in their new space.
 After any plumbing needs have been addressed our team beings laying down your new floor.

 We use a subfloor tile system that creates a space between your concrete foundation and your new laminate finished floor.
 Many people ask us about basement subfloor ideas, or requirements.
-The basement subfloor tiles we use are constructed to fit together easily and quickly adding to your savings in your budget.
-They are built with a very durable, high density plastic bottom that lifts the basement subfloor away from your concrete foundation in order to create a space for airflow and for any possible water seepage
+The basement subfloor tiles we use are constructed to fit together easily and quickly add to your budget savings.
+They are built with a very durable, high density plastic bottom that lifts the basement subfloor away from your concrete foundation in order to create a space for airflow and for any possible water seepage.

 Once the basement subfloor tiles have been laid down, our skilled tradesmen meticulously work their way across the whole newly installed subfloor to anchor it down before installing your new laminate.
 Because basement floors are never truly level, anchoring your basement subfloor tiles is a necessity in order to create a non-creaking floor.
 They walk the entire space, examining every area in order to ensure all tiles are secure and that there is no movement between the basement subfloor tiles and concrete foundation.
 Attention to detail is everything during this process as it sets up the basement for the rest of the necessary renovations.